House prices, mortgage rates and Brexit

 House price predictions after Brexit

-“Overall, we expect the economy to continue to expand at a modest pace in 2020, with house prices remaining broadly flat over the next 12 months.”
+“Overall, we expect the UK economy to continue to expand at a modest pace in 2020, with house prices remaining broadly flat in 2020 as a whole.”

 How many people are buying and selling since the Brexit vote

-There’s been a slight drop in the number of property transactions since the vote to leave, according to HMRC.⁶
+There’s been a slight drop in the number of property transactions since the vote to leave, according to HMRC.⁵

 From April 2015 to April 2016 1,328,510 residential properties changed hands.